 It's also the Dude's birthday

-This day in 1998, The Coe Brothers' cult classic, The Big Lebowski was released in North America.
-The film follows 'The Dude' - a pot smoking, White Russian quaffing, Californian.
-A not-so-classic tale of mistaken identity mixes kidnap with German nihilism, bowling and a severed toe.
+This day in 1998, The Coen Brothers' cult classic, The Big Lebowski was released in North America.
+The film follows 'The Dude' - a pot-smoking, White Russian quaffing, Californian.
+A not-so-classic tale of mistaken identity mixes kidnap with nihilism, bowling and a severed toe.

 The Dude was supposedly based on a film producer called Jeff Dowd, who spent a brief spell in jail following a Vietnam War protest.
 Aside from being addressed as 'The Dude,' Dowd also had a penchant for White Russians.

 Weirdly, an online religion was founded in 2005 called 'Dudeism' - it also goes by the name 'The Church of the Latter-Day Dude.'
-Absurd though it may sound, the organisation has ordained over 50,000 Dudeist Priests over the world.
-Apparently the religion is devoted to spreading the philosophy and lifestyle of the film's main character.
+Absurd though it may sound, the organisation has ordained over 400,000 Dudeist Priests around the world.
+Apparently, the religion is devoted to spreading the philosophy and lifestyle of the film's main character.
 If you're interested in trying it out, then why not start by mixing a White Russian tonight, and re-watching the Big Lebowski for some inspiration!

 Remember Sir Allen Stanford?